raintojuha/Python-portfolio/hangman/Notes.md

 I started learning Python earlier today and have familiarized myself with variables, lists and operators.
 No user input yet but I'll look into it along the way.

+**Final thoughts and first release**.
+This project reminded myself of our second course into C++ at Kajaani UAS where we made a rock-paper-scissors game.
+A fun little project finished in two days.
+Now it's time to release the 1.0 version of this.
+I'll be back later in life to clean up the code. *hopefully*

 ### Game logic
 First we need to select a word for the player to quess.
 A more experienced programmer might do an online search for a random word every time but I think I'm going to start with a simple list of 10 words. _Okay I only got 7_.